Our Experimental Reading Room project will get under way soon - watch this space for details on how to join the seminar group.

 The River SchoolThe River School aims to foster new thinking about environmental sustainability and inspire creative encounters with the natural world.

-Like a Bird: Avian Ecologies in Contemporary ArtA group exhibition on avian encounters in contemporary art, a theme that provides a platform to investigate the changing human relationship to the natural world, the channelling of environmental awareness and the political dimensions of ecology.
+Like a Bird: Avian Ecologies in Contemporary ArtChanging human relationship to the natural world, the channelling of environmental awareness, and the political dimensions of ecology.

 Csaba Nemes - Don't Try to Make it Logical!Csaba Nemes investigates the overlaps between personal and political history, the dark side of the nationalist psyche, and the fragile bonds of social solidarity in a solo show at the Museum of Modern and Contemporary Art in Rijeka.